View Current

 Top of Page

-(23) Non-compliance with Governance Documents is considered a breach of the Code of Conduct – Staff or the Code of Conduct – Students, as applicable, and is treated seriously by the University.
+(19) Non-compliance with Governance Documents is considered a breach of the Code of Conduct – Employees or the Code of Conduct – Students, as applicable, and is treated seriously by the University.
 Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2022 and the Code of Conduct – Students.

-(24) Complaints may be raised in accordance with the Code of Conduct – Staff and Code of Conduct - Students.
+(20) Complaints may be raised in accordance with the Code of Conduct – Employees and Code of Conduct - Students.